Markowitz model is an optimal financial investment strategy to maximize the expected return for an investor while

 - Covariance and variance of one asset return to other assets returns.

-When higher the expected return lower will be the standard deviation or variance and lower is the correlation.
+When higher the expected return, lower will be the standard deviation or variance, and lower is the correlation.
 As such, the investor should choose security.

 On the other hand, if the covariance of security return is negative, then the securities’ total risk may be lowered compared to the risk of individual security isolation.